ecommerce checkout process optimization guide

 What’s interesting is that they also offer gifting capabilities and let you fill in different addresses simultaneously, while also offering delivery options.

-What stands out in this checkout page example: Gifting capabilities.
+What eCommerce checkout optimization stands out: Gifting capabilities.
 A lot of customers turn to eCommerce brands for their gifting solutions.
 By optimizing for this and providing gift wrapping as well as delivery options, brands can expand their vertical.

 4. Chubbies Shorts